oroinc/documentation/user_guide/magento_entities.rst

 - Perform the actions specified in the Communication &  Collaboration section of the entity (*System → Entities → Entity Management/Shopping Cart*):

-- Synchronize Data : uploads the latest information for the cart/order from Magento and back (if so is specified by the synchronization settings).
+- Synchronize Data, i.e. upload the latest information for the cart/order from Magento and back (as defined by the synchronization settings).

 .. image:: ./img/magento_entities/view_carts.png

 .. important::

-    As a matter of fact, information for all the carts is updated once in a predefined period (5 minutes by default), however it is strongly recommended to update a specific Cart record before you perform any actions with it.
+    Information for all the carts is updated once in a predefined period (default value is 5 minutes).
+    However, it is strongly recommended to update a specific Cart record before you perform any actions with it.

-You can also place an order from the :ref:*View* page of every shopping cart with *Open* status (items of the cart have not yet been purchased).
+You can also place an order from the :ref:*View* page of every shopping cart with *Open* status (items in the cart have not yet been purchased).
 Click the button to get to the Magento *Place an Order* form.

 .. image:: ./img/magento_entities/view_place_order.png